getstackhead/stackhead/Documentation/stackhead-modules/stackhead-modules.md

 Set the container manager you want to use `modules.container` setting in your `.stackhead-cli.yml` file.
 {% endhint %}

+## DNS

+DNS modules set up the required records (e.g. A record) on the target DNS provider (e.g. Cloudflare).

+{% hint style="info" %}
+Set the DNS modules you want to use `modules.dns` setting in your `.stackhead-cli.yml` file.
+Set the individual DNS module to use for a domain in the project definition file.
+{% endhint %}

 ## Plugins

 Plugins are additional applications to be installed on your server.